-- You have received General (G000) or Deferred/Unknown (D000) math credit and have not contacted the Mathematics Counselors prior to your orientation session to evaluate/equate your credits.
+- You have received General (G000) or Deferred/Unknown (D000) math credit and have not had the credit evaluated prior to your orientation session.

 - You are a recent admit and therefore have not evaluated your General math credits prior to orientation.

-NOTE: The Math Skills Assessment is used only as a placement tool.
-No course credit will be given, nor will the assessment fulfill any math requirements for your chosen major.
-The assessment has a maximum time limit of 75 minutes.
+NOTE: The Math Placement Exam is used only as a placement tool.
+No course credit will be given, nor will the exam fulfill any math requirements for your chosen major.
+The exam has a maximum time limit of 75 minutes.
 Please provide yourself with an environment that will give you uninterrupted time and an atmosphere conducive for working math problems.

-Students with disabilities should contact Caitlyn McCandless in the Ohio State Office for Disability Services at (614) 292-3307 to make alternate arrangements for taking the math assessment.
+Students with disabilities should contact Caitlyn McCandless in the Ohio State Office for Disability Services at 614-292-3307 to make alternate arrangements for taking the math exam.
 This includes students with disabilities who may need extended time, as well as students who need a scribe, a reader, an interpreter, or other support services.
 Documentation must be provided to determine eligibility before authorization can be given for accommodations.

 Step 1: Obtain your Ohio State Username (lastname.#)